xsdk-project/MathPackagesTraining2020/_lessons/nonlinear_solvers_petsc/lesson.md

 ### Example 5: Nonlinear Richardson Preconditioned with Newton

+Since our Newton solver is unable to make progress on its own, let's try combining it with another nonlinear solver.
+We will try nonlinear Richardson iteration, preconditioned with Newton's method:

 ```
 ./ex19 -da_refine 2 -grashof 1.3373e4 -snes_type nrichardson -npc_snes_type newtonls -npc_snes_max_it 4 -npc_pc_type mg
 ```